 Details American foreign policies and diplomatic relations toward Europe, Latin America, and Asia, from the revolutionary era to the present.
 Will detail major foreign policy decisions and initiatives and the results of each.
-This course meets the upper division writing component for senior year English.
+This course meets the upper division writing component for senior year English and supports SWAU's Quality Enhancement Plan.
 (Also taught as HIST 320.)
 (Fall, odd years)